-They are fast moving creatures and so it may be hard to see them when they first jump on you.
-They tend to enjoy warm, moist areas, so you’ll more than likely find them under your arms, in your groin area, under women’s breasts, in a scalp.
+They are fast-moving creatures so it may be hard to see them when they first jump on you.
+They tend to enjoy warm, moist areas, so you’ll more than likely find them under your arms, in your groin area, under women’s breasts, or on a scalp.

 Unfortunately, you won’t feel a twinge when a tick latches on to you: their bites are painless.

 Because Lyme disease can be so debilitating – with its effects lasting for months or even years – it’s important that you get yourself to a doctor if you suspect you’ve been bitten.
 The good news is that it can take several hours for the Lyme disease virus to infect your body, so if you remove the tick relatively quickly after it attaches to you, you could well be OK.
 Still, it’s important to get checked by a physician.
 (If possible, take the dead tick with you to the doctor’s office).

 Ticks that haven’t attached themselves to humans or pets can be easily vacuumed up.
 Once you vacuum the ticks, always remove the vacuum bag, seal it, and discard it outside your home immediately.
 Check yourself and your clothing for ticks to make sure none jumped on you.

 You can also spray or sprinkle insecticides in your home to kill ticks.

 Killing ticks in your home is much more problematic than keeping them out of your home in the first place.
 Always check for ticks on people and pets whenever you’ve walked on grass, through bushes, on trails, etc.

 Flea Control in Saratoga, Lake George, Albany NY & Western VT